Want to be smarter with your money while studying abroad? Here are eight money mistakes international students make and how to avoid them.

 Setting a Budget but Not Committing It

 International students often set their financial goals but fail to commit to them.
-To solve this, you must set a realistic budget that fits your lifestyle.
+To solve this, you must set a realistic budget that fits your lifestyle or you can use cost of living calculator for better analysis.

 You don’t have to be too restrictive on your spending.
 But remember to always be wise about where you put your money.